A blog that is a single executable binary

 }

-This method constructs the message we will send back to the browser and makes sure we don’t overflow.
-It starts by building the header response:
+This function constructs the final text message we will send back to the browser and ensures we don’t accidentally overflow our buffers.
+It starts by building the HTTP response header:

 "HTTP/%s %d \nContent-Type: %s\nContent-Length: %zu\n\n"